frankk00/appengine-django-boilerplate/README.rst

 USAGE
 =====
 - Run 'fab symlink_packages' to get all the necessary packages.
 Packages are install in~/projects/repos and symlinked to the folder.

+- Run 'fab settings:dev' or 'fab settings:prod' to switch to the dev settings or production settings respectively.